Learn how you can get your IT services provisioned over private infrastructure.

 What is Private Cloud?

-Private cloud deployment models are of two types; the hardware can either be hosted on-premise or at a service provider’s datacenter.
-On-premise deployment model means that the company’s cloud infrastructure is hosted within its own data center.
+There are two different kinds of deployment models: the hardware can either be hosted on-premise or at a service provider’s data center.
+The on-premise deployment model means that the company’s cloud infrastructure is hosted within its own data center.
 This offers a higher level of security but limits scalability due to the fact that physical servers need to be purchased and configured every time capacity requirements increase.
 This model also puts the weight of the capital and operation costs of the physical servers on the business.
-In the second deployment model, the cloud service provider bears the costs of acquiring and maintaining the physical servers, which result in more predictable monthly costs as it eliminates the unexpected fees of server repairs or replacement.
-Hosting a private cloud at a service provider’s datacentre also eliminates the requirement of having an in-house IT department to maintain, upgrade or backup physical servers.
+In the second deployment model, the cloud service provider bears the costs of acquiring and maintaining the physical servers, which results in more predictable monthly costs as it eliminates the unexpected fees of server repairs or replacement.
+Hosting a private cloud at a service provider’s data center also eliminates the requirement of having an in-house IT department to maintain, upgrade, or backup physical servers.

 OpenStack Private Cloud

-OpenStack private cloud offers the functionality, flexibility, and support needed to build out and manage the type of system you require to properly manage your complex, sensitive data while increasing performance and reducing overall costs.
+OpenStack private cloud offers the functionality, flexibility, and support needed to build out and manage the type of system you require to manage your complex, sensitive data properly while increasing performance and reducing overall costs.
 There are also continuous updates to ensure that the infrastructure is up-to-date with the ever-evolving technology industry.
 Learn how you can easily upgrade to the latest version of OpenStack.

 Benefits of OpenStack Private Cloud